reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 ANSWER: 0
 ```

 At this point, we can use the newly generated dataset as an input-output pair for a seq2seq model i.e. The question is treated as a sequence of characters for input into the model, and the model tries to generate a sequence of characters representing the intermediate steps necessary to solve the problem.
+This is the exact same setup as the baseline, with only the target output changed.

-### The model/Using an external symbolic solver
+### Using an external symbolic solver

 ### Results